 in Sen. Kuehl's SB 840.

-A detailed history of the bill is available at http://www.healthcareforall.org/background_history.html.
+A detailed history of the bill ws available at HCA, but it apparently is now

 A bill creating universal healthcare through a publicly financed

 administration in California, authored by Senator Sheila Kuehl,

 D-Santa Monica, was introduced to the Senate in February, 2005.